-Seahawks’ offense is broken, needs a spark to stay relevant
+All Seahawks show in Monday night loss to Bears is the extent of their decline

 Or not.
 Instead of heroics, the Seahawks delivered the jaw-dropping, fist-slamming sight of Prince Amukamara stepping in front of Rashaad Penny to intercept an ill-advised pass Wilson all but telegraphed.
 Amukamara sprinted into the end zone, and for all intents and purposes, it was over.

-“You can’t even remember the last time Russ did that, where he threw the ball and the guy stole it like that,’’ Carroll said.
+“You can’t even remember the last time Russ did that, where he threw the ball and the guy stole it like that,’’ Seahawks coach Pete Carroll said.

 Wilson fumbled the ball away on the team’s next possession, one of far too many times he was under intense pressure by the Bears’ defense.
 And when he led another scoring drive in the waning seconds, hitting tight end Will Dissly on a touchdown pass with 14 seconds remaining, it was just window dressing.